dcbowden/BeamKer/README.md

 #### Overview

 The following set of notebooks are meant to accompany the paper:
-> Bowden, D. C., Sager, K., Fichtner A., Chmiel M. (in review).
+> Bowden, D. C., Sager, K., Fichtner A., Chmiel M. (2020).
 “Connecting Beamforming and Kernel-based Source Inversion”, Geophysical Journal International

 These are *not* intended to reproduce every figure from the paper, but rather to be an illustrative example of some of the different methods: beamforming, Matched Field Processing, and a Noise Source Inversion (only the first iteration).